Efforts to ban TikTok in the United States: Reactions

 TikTok said the company takes regular action against covert influence networks and has "more than 150 elections globally" behind it.
 ByteDance is incorporated in the Cayman Islands, while TikTok Inc. is incorporated in California and Delaware and says 60% of ByteDance is owned by global institutional investors.

-TikTok began working on Project Texas after 2020 to address data concerns from the US government.
+TikTok began working on Project Texas after 2020 to address data concerns from the U.S. government.
 From 2019 to 2024, TikTok and ByteDance combined spent $27 million on lobbying in the United States, including their hire of SKDK, a public affairs firm, in 2023 according to Politico.
 Reuters reported that according to its sources, if all legal methods to block the April 2024 ban are exhausted, ByteDance would prefer to shut down TikTok than sell it with its core algorithm, which is also subject to China's export control.
 On May 7, 2024, ByteDance and TikTok filed a lawsuit in the United States District Court for the District of Columbia to overturn PAFACA.

 In March 2024, a spokesperson for Ministry of Foreign Affairs of the People's Republic of China said PAFACA was putting the U.S. on "the opposite side of the principle of fair competition and international economic and trade rules."
 Representatives from the Embassy of China in Washington, D.C. met with U.S. congressional staffers to lobby against the bill.
 The Central Propaganda Department of the Chinese Communist Party also instructed the country's state media outlets to increase positive coverage of ByteDance.
 Overall, Beijing's response seems to be muted so far.

 Content creators described concerns about how they would make their living should a ban take effect.
 Following the passing of PAFACA, eight TikTok content creators sued the United States government on May 14, 2024, in United States Court of Appeals for the District of Columbia Circuit in an effort to overturn the act; the choice of venue was due to a provision in the act making it the "exclusive jurisdiction" for legal challenges of the act.